wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/add-business-process-flow/includes/4-exercise.md

 1. For the **Subject** of the email, enter **New Accident Recorded**.

 1. For the Body of the email, enter a combination of Text and Dynamic content, which include the **Accident Description** and the **Manager Comments**.
 When selecting the Dynamic content, make sure you are selecting fields in the **Get a row by ID section**.
-See the screenshot below for what information to enter in the email body:
+See the screenshot below for what information to enter in the email body.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the body of the email.](../media/email.png)](../media/email.png#lightbox)